meteor/galaxy-docs/source/push-to-deploy.md

 With this feature, never was easier to create an app on Galaxy.
 All you need to do is follow three  simple steps, then you'll have a new app deployed.

-> BETA: we are still in beta, you can ask for access sending an email to support at meteor.com informing your Meteor account or organization.
+> BETA: we are still in beta, you can ask for access sending an email to support at meteor.com informing your Meteor username.
+It needs to be your username and not your organization.

 <h2 id="pre-requirements">Pre requirements</h2>